saif-ellafi/foundryvtt-mythic-gme/README.md

 This module is developed by me (Saif Ellafi - JeansenVaars) independently, and hold no business relationship with World Mill Games.
 Freely distributed non-commercially within Foundry VTT only.

-Voluntarily donate if you like my work! (see at the bottom)
+Voluntarily invite me to a Coffee (Ko-Fi) if you like my work! (see at the bottom)

 ## Features